demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-certificate-on-device

 ***
-Get the certificate on a device.
+Get the certificate on a device

 #### Base Command